Skip to Content

 Sample requirements for alpaca/llama/camel testing is a blood card.

-We offer cattle (bovine) testing including genotyping for parentage verification and some genetic screening tests.
+We offer cattle (bovine) testing including genotyping for parentage verification and some genetic disease screening tests.

 All cattle tests require hair or blood samples.
 Semen samples are accepted with a $10 surcharge per straw.